ifedorenko/com.ifedorenko.m2e.mavendev/README.md

 * Only Verifier embedded mode is currently supported.
 Integration tests that require forked mode will either fail or breakpoints won't work.
-* Maven Plugin metadata, i.e., META-INF/maven/plugin.xml, is "disappears" in
-  some cases.
-A partial fix is planned in maven-plugin-plugin 3.3.